Q. Does your PLAN involve modern game theory?

 Q. Will there be a reasonable period of time for existing corporations to satisfy the UBI fund obligation?

 A. The time period will be handled by the administrative judge on a case-by-case basis.
-The judge may establish a unique allocation plan and timeframe for each corporation, extending from a few months to a few years.
+The judge will have an accomplished support staff to help administer a complexity of issues associated with the role.
+The judge may establish a unique allocation plan and time frame for each corporation, extending from a few months to a few years.
+The judge will play a responsible role in safeguarding against stock flooding.
 The judge may organize the total number of public corporations into blocks and announce a time frame for adjudicating each block to allow the stock market to factor this judicial strategy into its market dynamics.
+Factors such as hot stocks, luke warm stocks and cold stocks will be considered in addressing stock flooding.
+Tranches of stock may be sold at separate intervals to ensure buyers are available in the marketplace.
+The judge will have the discretion of accepting a public corporation's stock into the UBI fund in lieu of share capital and then selling the stocks at an appropriate time to avoid stock flooding.

 Q. Does the PLAN have a fixed ceiling for the UBI fund program?